Complaints handling policy and procedure

 - In the first instance, please consider contacting the solicitor with whom you have been dealing to see whether your concerns can be resolved quickly and informally.

 - If this is not possible or you feel the matter is serious and/or not suited to informal resolution, please put your complaint in writing and address it to Michael Parnell who is the Risk and Compliance Officer at SAS Daniels.
 His postal address for correspondence is 30 Greek Street Stockport SK3 8AD.
-His email address is [email protected] He will then speak to the Group Head who has overall responsibility for the type of work you asked us to help you with.
+His email address is email@example.com.
+He will then speak to the Group Head who has overall responsibility for the type of work you asked us to help you with.
 The first response to your complaint will be sent to you by the Group Head after consultation and discussion with Mr Parnell.
-If your complaint is about the Group Head then your complaint should still be addressed to Mr Parnell who will then discuss it with our CEO and Client Care Partner, Jeremy Orrell, who has overall responsibility for the operation of this policy.
+If your complaint is about the Group Head then your complaint should still be addressed to Mr Parnell who will then discuss it with our Client Care Partner, Jeremy Orrell, who has overall responsibility for the operation of this policy.

 - Please help us by ensuring that you set out your complaint as fully as possible so that we know how to direct our investigation.
 This will speed up the process and help us to provide a response as quickly as possible.
 Please also let us know what kind of remedy you are seeking from us.
 Depending upon the circumstances, these might include any of the following: